mpoiriert/draw/packages/sonata-extra-bundle/README.md

 ```

 ## Display date in admin according to user time zone

+Date from doctrine will be displayed in user timezone.

+Any save will be done on base on server configuration (UTC recommended).

-Enable this feature in config.
+Enable this feature in config:
 ```YAML
 draw_sonata_extra:
   user_timezone: